 As part of the Village of Grafton Sidewalk Replacement Program, the Village replaces concrete sidewalk that poses a trip hazard based upon specific review criteria.
 There is no cost to the property owner for sidewalk replacement work completed within the scope of the Sidewalk Replacement Program.

-Sidewalk bonds shall be required for all projects where the potential for damage to public sidewalk is probable as a result of construction-related activities, except sheds, decks and other structures that pose no potential damage to the sidewalk, as determined by the Director of Public Works.
+Right-of-way bonds shall be required for all projects where the potential for damage to public improvements within the right-of-way, which would include but not be limited to sidewalks, curb and gutter, roadways, turf, trees, light poles, signs, etc., is probable as a result of construction-related activities, except sheds, decks and other structures that pose no potential damage to the sidewalk, as determined by the Director of Public Works.

-The sidewalk bond shall be posted prior to or at the time a building permit is obtained.
+The right-of-way bond shall be posted prior to or at the time a building permit is obtained.